The Bankrate promise

 Goal: Travel more

-Are you looking to fly to new places this year or finally make that cross-country drive?
+After a year of lockdowns due to the coronavirus pandemic, you might be dreaming of flying to new places or finally making that cross-country drive.
 With a travel or gas credit card, you can earn points, miles or cash back as you check off another destination from your travel list.

 If you’re a frequent flyer and mile maximizer…

-There’s also a 50,000-point bonus when you spend $4,000 on purchases in the first three months from account opening (worth $750 toward travel redeemed through Chase Ultimate Rewards®).
+There’s also a 60,000-point bonus when you spend $4,000 on purchases in the first three months from account opening (worth $750 toward travel redeemed through Chase Ultimate Rewards®).

 The most notable card perks include a $300 annual travel credit received each year on your account anniversary, which can be used as reimbursement for travel purchases.
-If you’re interested in expediting your travel, the card also offers a Global Entry or TSA Pre✓® Fee Credit of up to $100 every four years when you pay for the application fee with your Chase Sapphire Reserve card.
+If you’re interested in expediting your travel, the card also offers a Global Entry or TSA Precheck credit of up to $100 every four years when you pay for the application fee with your Chase Sapphire Reserve card.

 The CSR’s big rewards come with an equally large annual fee ($550 per year), yet the perks of the card nearly offset the cost for your first year.
 If you tend to travel multiple times a month, you shouldn’t have a problem getting value out of the card for years to come.